AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 1. [Access Package Manager.](#accessing)

-1. Open the package details from the package list by clicking on the package name.
+1. Open the package details from the package list by clicking the package name.

 1. Click the **Download** button or the linked file name of the package in the package details area.